coostdocs/codoc/content/en/co/str.md

 ```

 - This function converts a string to double type.
-- **This functions returns 0 on error, and the errno will be ERANGE or EINVAL**.
+- If the conversion is successful, the error code is 0.
+Otherwise, the error code is set to ERANGE or EINVAL, and 0 is returned.
+Call `co::error()` to get the error code.

 - Example